 Veggie Slices

-This will cause a drop in energy levels and leave us feeling miserable.
+Some people struggle with staying full for long periods.
+This will cause a drop in energy levels and leave them feeling miserable.
 If that’s the case, then veggie slices may be the answer you’re looking for.

 Veggies and Hummus

-As a general rule, you don’t want to eat more than a third of a cup of hummus a day.
+Generally, you don’t want to eat more than a third of a cup of hummus a day.
 Otherwise, you’ll consume much more fat than you need.

 Popcorn

-That means you can have about two to three cups of the snack without worrying about your blood sugar rising.
+That means you can have two to three cups of the snack without worrying about your blood sugar rising.

 Other than that, polyphenols can aid with digestion.